For Sanford Stadium:

 For Stegeman Coliseum:

-Disabled parking is available in lots S-12 (Hoke Smith Annex) and S-16 (Coverdell Building).
-Both lots are adjacent to Stegeman Coliseum.
+Disabled parking is available in lot S-12 (Hoke Smith Annex).
+The lot is adjacent to Stegeman Coliseum.

 Visitors with disability concerns are strongly encouraged to arrive early at the coliseum.
 Seating for wheelchairs is very limited in the arena.
 Main entrances to Stegeman Coliseum along Sanford Drive and Carlton Street are wheelchair accessible.